arcboundrav/evodom/README.md

 Usually, which Action to play is selected using evolved preferences over the action class of a Card type.
-Each Card type has an associated action class and each Strategy has corresponding preferences---a distribution over the distinct action classes.
+Each Card type has an associated action class and each Strategy has corresponding preferences—a distribution over the distinct action classes.

 An action class classifies Card types with respect to the nature of their